Kitchen Counter Chronicles

 Then, she set about drawing her own design.
 Complete with a room for Marvin's parents, a bathroom and an arcade.

 What I love about Dr. Seuss is how his books open the door to such incredible imagination.
-Anything is possible in the world of Seuss - even a vehicle called an Go-Drum.
-What I love about this activity is how it combined reading, writing, imagination, creativity and design.
+Anything is possible in the world of Seuss - even a vehicle called a Go-Drum.
+What I love about this activity is how it combines reading, writing, imagination, creativity, and design.
 Pretty impressive for a kid-created activity.
 What vehicle would your child create to transport Marvin K. Mooney?

 This month's Virtual Book Club for Kids is honouring Dr. Seuss and you simply must check out all the magnificent posts that everyone has put together.
 Please link up any Dr. Seuss post that you may have created.
 And, don't forget about the Virtual Book Club for Kids' Facebook page, a great reading resource for parents with growing readers.